Report chargeable event gains for life insurance policies

 UK insurers only

-You will need a unique reference number from the Centre for National Information before you report chargeable event information to HMRC.
+You will need a unique reference number from the Data Acquisition and Exchange team before you report chargeable event information to HMRC.
 To get a unique reference number, send an email to firstname.lastname@example.org with the following details:

 - company name

 - contact name

 - contact telephone number

 If you are unable to report chargeable event gains on either the electronic flat text file specification or HMRC chargeable events spreadsheet, email: email@example.com to discuss reporting using a paper certificate.

 Download and use the spreadsheet to report information on policies with one or more beneficiaries and email it to: firstname.lastname@example.org

 The chargeable event and qualifying policy spreadsheets can be submitted:

 - by Secure Data Exchange Service